namu-north-america/HPCVirtManager/README.md

 You need to change the server url in setupProxy.js file.

 You need to add the kubevirt-manager url in constants.js file to run the console.

+## Cluster Node VM metrices

+You need to install Prometheus and Metrics Server
+If you want to access Prometheus from your local machine while it's running in a Kubernetes cluster, you might also use kubectl port-forward
+# kubectl port-forward svc/prometheus 9090:9090 -n monitoring